 Procurement needs a strong mandate not super developed soft skills

-Not a week goes by without a talent shortage headline appearing in the news resulting in a great deal of debate regarding the profile of the modern procurement skill set.
-In this post we make the case for CPO’s to focus on securing a strong mandate.
+Not a week goes by without a talent shortage headline resulting in a great deal of noise regarding the profile of the modern procurement skill set.
+Here we make the case for CPO’s to focus on securing a strong mandate.

 The focus on soft skills